Elaphurus/Elaphurus.github.io/_posts/2023-07-20-semantics_engineering.md

 ### Theory of programming languages

-*Calculus* is a logic for calculating with the terms of the language.s For example,
+*Calculus* is a logic for calculating with the terms of the language.
+For example,

 ```